onna/postman-demo/README.md

 These are Postman collections for showcasing Onna.

-The `environment.json` files provided contain a list of variables used by the API collection.
+The `environment.json` file contains a list of variables used by the API collection.

 Refer to our [documentation](https://developers.onna.com "Link to Onna developer docs") for usage, and to register a Developer account with us.